So you want to learn how to start mountain biking? Awesome! I totally support that decision 🙂

 Best apps for trail-finding

 Another app option is MTB Project.
-This is a free app and website supported by REI and it is a great alternative to TrailForks.
-They don’t have as many trails listed on MTB Project, however, because only ‘legal’ trails are allowed.
+This is a free app and website supported by REI and it is a decent alternative to TrailForks.
+They don’t have as many trails listed on MTB Project, however, because only ‘legal’ and sanctioned trails are allowed.

 For both apps, I recommend sticking to green and blue trails at first, which are suited for beginner and novice riders just learning how to start mountain biking.